WordPress · WooCommerce · Yoast · Rank Math

 Google says “not indexed.”

 WordPress SEO plugins configure your pages — they don’t get them indexed.
 WordPress has its own indexing traps no plugin checks for.
-We check 12 technical signals, then push every URL through 8 channels.
+We check 12 technical signals, then eligible workflows use the applicable signals from our 8-channel layer.

-Index WP pages — 200 free creditsSee pricing
+Index WP pages — 200 trial creditsSee pricing

 Works with any theme, any host.
 No plugin install.